 One of the best ways to get fit while you take in views of the city, SUP boarding is becoming a favourite summer pastime.
 There’s no better way to start your day than a refreshing dip in our sparkling ocean – this is a great family activity in Cape Town.

-SUP Cape Town offers a 1-hour paddle along the Waterfront canals at R220 per person, or spend 1.5 hours paddling in the open ocean at R550 per person.
+SUP Cape Town offers a 1-hour paddle along the Waterfront canals or spend 1.5 hours paddling in the open ocean.

 Swap your Sunday drive for a Sunday ride instead.
 If you’re up for a little exercise, this is a fun thing to do in Cape Town.
 The city is full of exciting and scenic bike trails to explore.
 Here are nine of our top picks:

 - Meerendal Wine Farm: 21km, easy riding.
 Start point – wine farm

 - Deer Park, Table Mountain: 16-34km, intermediate riding.
 Start point – Chelmsford Rd, Vredehoek

 - Cape Point Reserve: up to 45km, easy riding.
 Start point – anywhere